 Above: The newly renovated ship has six guest cabins and is moored off Beckholmen island, a short distance from the restaurant.
 For more information and reservations, go to Oaxen Krog & Slip.
 Photograph via Oaxen.

 Check out our Stockholm City Guide for more visit-worthy places, including Restaurant Museet (which has its own Siberian tiger).
-Gardenista takes you to one of Stockholm's most beautiful garden shops: Zetas Trädgård.
+Gardenista takes you to one of Stockholm's most beautiful flower shops: Landet Järna.
+And for a place to stay, consider the Miss Clara and Ett Hem hotels.